Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 adb connect <IP>:<PORT>
 ```

-*Note:
+*Note:*
-- If adb connection fails, ensure your PC and Phone are on the same Wi-Fi network.
+*- If adb connection fails, ensure your PC and Phone are on the same Wi-Fi network.*
-- If the pairing code is rejected, turn off Wireless Debugging and turn it back on to refresh the token.*
+*- If the pairing code is rejected, turn off Wireless Debugging and turn it back on to refresh the token.*

 ### 🐧 For Linux users:
 1. **Prerequisites:**